 One activity that is easy to implement in your own classroom is partner draw.
-Pair students up with a partner in the class, and have them work together to create something unique.
+Pair students up with a partner in the class, and have them work together to create a unique work of art.
 Have them trade-off after 30 seconds at a time, until 5 minutes is up.
 Each pair can then talk about their drawing with the rest of the class.
 This activity can be great following a class read aloud.
 It allows students to practice taking turns and sharing while working together with a new friend!

-We’ve already established that attention spans are short, so keep activities short and on their level.
-I already mentioned read alouds, but brain breaks and songs are another great way to break up the day and get the wiggles out.
+We’ve already established that attention spans are short, so keep activities brief and on their level.
+Brain breaks and songs are a great way to break up the day and get the wiggles out.
 Go Noodle, Dr. Jean, and Jack Hartmann all offer fun songs and activities to help get the wiggles out.

 Learn a few age-appropriate transition games and activities to tuck in your back pocket.
 You’ll want games that are simple, quick, and require no-prep or materials.